 Types of Bacteria

-Find out more about how we categorise bacteria below, and please – make a donation towards our work today.
+Find out more about how we categorise types of bacteria below, and please – make a donation towards our work today.
 We educate the public, support patients and fund research into antibiotic resistance, a global health catastrophe that puts millions at risk of death each year.

 Biology of bacteria

 Bacteria are very small (usually single-cell) organisms.
 They are one of the first life forms to exist on Earth and have been around for approximately three billion years.
 Various sources suggest there may be as many as one trillion species – although the vast majority of these have not yet been discovered.
-Most individual bacterial cells – an individual ‘bacterium’ – are too small to be seen with the human eye, although the colonies they form are visible.
+Most individual bacterial cells – an individual ‘bacterium’ – are too small to be seen with the human eye.
+Although, the colonies they form are visible.